baidu/dperf/docs/configuration.md

 - required: no
 - mode: client

-Set the interval between two requests in the same connection.
+Set the interval between two requests in the a connection.
 It only takes effect after setting 'cc'.

 Example:
 - keepalive_request_interval 1ms